An Oracle Inequality for Quasi-Bayesian Non-Negative Matrix Factorization: Algorithms for Bayesian NMF

 \section{Algorithms for Bayesian NMF}

+As the quasi-Bayesian estimator takes the form of a Bayesian estimator in a special model, we can obviously use tools from computational Bayesian statistics to compute it.
 The method of choice for computing Bayesian estimators for complex models is Monte-Carlo Markov Chain (MCMC).
 In the case of Bayesian matrix factorization, the Gibbs sampler was considered in the literature: see for example~\cite{salakhutdinov2008bayesian}, \cite{alquier2014bayesian} for the general case and~\cite{moussaoui2006separation}, \cite{schmidt2009bayesian} and \cite{zhong2009reversible} for NMF.

-However, it is well known by practitioners that the computational cost of MCMC-based methods becomes prohibitive in very high dimensional models.
-Indeed, the optimization algorithms used in non-Bayesian NMF are much faster to converge in practice.
-Many of these algorithms share the characteristic to minimize iteratively the criterion $\|Y-UV^\top\|_F^2$ with respect to $U$, then $V$, an approach known as block coordinate descent~\citep{bertsekas1999nonlinear}.
-This minimization may be achieved by the original multiplicative algorithm~\cite{LS1999,lee2001algorithms} or projected gradient descent~\citep{lin2007projected,guan2012nenmf}.
-This approach is studied in full generality in~\cite{xu2013block}.
-Other methods include second order schemes~\citep{kim2008fast}, linear progamming~\citep{recht2012factoring} or ADMM~\citep[alternative direction method of multipliers][]{boyd2011distributed,xu2012alternating}.

-In order to enjoy the desirable computational properties of the aforementioned algorithms in Bayesian statistics, some authors proposed to use optimization tools to compute an approximation of the posterior.
-This method is known as Variational Bayes~\citep{Jordan1999,MacKay2002,Bishop2006}.
-The theoretical properties of this approximation are studied in~\cite{Alquier2015}.
-It was used for Bayesian matrix factorization~\citep{lim2007variational,alquier2014bayesian} and more recently in Bayesian NMF~\citep{paisley2015bayesian}.

-Finally, another option is to use optimization algorithms to compute the mode of the posterior, also known as maximum a posteriori (MAP).
-While this estimator is in general different from the posterior mean, it still leads to optimal rates of convergence in some complex models~\citep[see][in the context of additive regression]{abramovich2015sparse}.

-Still, we would like to point out that the function to be maximized is not concave with respect to $(U,V)$, which makes the optimization problem hard to solve.
-In particular, note that no rates of convergence for optimization algorithms are known for NMF in general.
-We do not intend to solve this problem here as it goes far beyond the scope of this paper.

-In the sequel, we give a pseudo-code for the Gibbs sampler, and block coordinate descent to compute the MAP.
+The Gibbs sampler \citep[described in its general form in][for example]{Bishop2006}, is given by \autoref{Gibbs}.